 The final rule took effect on June 23, 2016.
 Depending on the industry, organizations have one to five years to comply with most requirements based on the schedule below.

-• Construction – September 23, 2017.
-OSHA delayed enforcement in order to conduct additional outreach and provide educational materials and guidance for employer.
+- Construction – September 23, 2017.
+OSHA delayed enforcement in order to conduct additional outreach and provide educational materials and guidance for employers.

 Final Rule Key Provisions

-• Requires employers to provide respiratory protection as part of a respiratory protection program when the exposure is going to be over 50 micrograms, and to keep employees from areas where the exposure might be higher than the PEL.
+- Moreover, it requires employers to provide respiratory protection as part of a respiratory protection program when the exposure is going to be over 50 micrograms and to keep employees from areas where the exposure might be higher than the PEL.